quicwg/wg-materials/interim-17-10/minutes.md

 Ian, that's why this is "sooner", but not immediately.
 (Note that this goal is not in the draft currently, so text is needed to describe).

-Jeff says that there are some things implied in the document (e.g. the 3 packets after a gap language)--there are a couple of pieces of suggested behavior that imply this, in other words, but not explicit text.
+Jeff: there are some things implied in the document (e.g. the 3 packets after a gap language)--there are a couple of pieces of suggested behavior that imply this, in other words, but not explicit text.

-Ian notes that particular example is an interesting one, as the scheduling of ACK creation is still not easy to follow.
+Ian: particular example is an interesting one, as the scheduling of ACK creation is still not easy to follow.

 Praveen believes that we need to specify why we are deviating from TCP's behavior.
 In some cases (high bandwidth cases), TCP is already deviating from the common case, so we can deviate when we have a reason.

 Jana agrees that there are places where TCP is already deviating from once every two packets.
 The gap behavior in TCP is already a SHOULD, so there are cases where it is already okay not to send immediately on seeing a gap.

-Jeff notes that the transport draft has some of this text, but that the congestion draft is very incomplete.
+Jeff: the transport draft has some of this text, but that the congestion draft is very incomplete.

 Jeff suggests that we have MUST-level prohibitions should be in the transport draft, but that SHOULDs and implementation advice should be in the recovery draft.